Table of Contents

 Photo Credit: Zhanpovel Beach

-Zhanpovel Beach is among the lesser known gems of the Albanian coast.
+Zhanpovel Beach is among the lesser-known gems of the Albanian coast.
 Like Grama Bay, this beach is located on the largest peninsula in Albania.
 Karaburun coastline is 70km long and it is home to stunning beaches and natural monuments.
 However, the lack of water makes life in the peninsula difficult.
-The lack of infrastructure has kept beaches like Zhanpovel protected from human impact.
+The lack of infrastructure has kept beaches as Zhanpovel protected from human impact.
 The beach can be reached by land if you follow Orikum Marina-Karaburun itinerary or by boat starting from the coasts of Orikum, Rradhima, or Vlora.

 Saint Jani Beach (Karaburun Peninsula- Vlore)

 One of the most beautiful bays in Karaburun Peninsula.
 Inglezi Bay can be accessed only by small speedboats.
 Normally, the bay is invisible to the eye and it can be reached with the help of local guides or fishermen.
 It is located next to Gjuheza Cape, a few miles south of Haxhi Alia Cave.
 It takes 45 minutes by speedboat to reach the Bay.